vyedin/theoryofflight/README.md

 These are the mp3-quality files of Theory of Flight by the Undergraduates.
 This album is available for free download (please see license).
 Click "Download Zip" on the right to download the album and drag into iTunes to add to your library.

+For high quality downloads or other inquiries please contact nina.vyedin@gmail.com.

 Tracklist:

 1. Magic (Patent Pending) - feat.
 Will Healy on keys, Jacob Winik on slides and dials.